Lake mburo National park

 Within the park there are still culturally significant locations, such as Rubanga, where sacrifices were once made to the gods, Ruroko is where the semi-mythical Bachwezi lived, and Kigarama was where the pages (servants) of the king used to stay

 The park has a good variety of wildlife.
-Several antelope species can be seen, including topi, duiker, oribi, bohor reedbuck and klipspringer.
-Elephant are absent, but herds of buffalo are quite common, and Rothschild’s giraffe have been reintroduced.
+There are also several antelope species including topi, duiker, oribi, bohor reedbuck and also klipspringer.
+Elephant are absent, but herds of buffalo are quite common, and Rothschild’s giraffe.
 A healthy population of leopard is present, although mostly seen at night.
-Hippo and crocodile can be found in the lake
+Hippo and crocodile are also in the lake.

 Best time to visit

 Lake Mburo National Park is open year-round, but the Dry seasons from June to August and December to February are the best times for general wildlife viewing as animals gather around the lake and other water sources.
 Wildlife viewing is still OK in the Wet seasons from March to May and from September to November and at this time the park is lush and scenic.